-Business process automation is the most effective way for businesses to streamline, scale, and automate a wide range of operations and functions that are currently being done manually.
+Business process automation solution is the most effective way for businesses to streamline, scale, and automate a wide range of operations and functions that are currently being done manually.
 Operationally, companies have been juggling time and workload constraints for centuries.

 Since software started to make it easier for staff to become more efficient, automation has been slowly making a positive impact.
 Now at the start of a new decade, business process automation (BPA) is how companies can take an automated leap forward.
 Taking this leap will make those who are yet to start automating processes more efficient, cost-effective, and ultimately, profitable.

 What is business process automation (BPA)?